bit-broker/website/content/en/docs/contributor/webhooks.md

 {{% /alert %}}

 {{% alert color="warning" %}}
 Whenever your webhook is called, it will be in the context of an _on-demand request_ - meaning that the call is in the direct line of response to a waiting user of the [Consumer API](/docs/consumer/).
-Hence, you should endeavour to respond to webhook calls in a timely manner.
+Hence, you should endeavor to respond to webhook calls in a timely manner.
 Information about poorly performing data connectors will be available to coordinator users.
 {{% /alert %}}

 ### Entity End-point